China surpasses growth target for 2023 with 5.2% expansion, but tough road lies ahead

 As a result, businesses started to lose confidence in China, with residents in the country also becoming more conservative in their spending after their savings took a hit during the Covid-19 pandemic.

 In 2023, the Chinese economy grew 4.5 per cent between January and March, from the same period a year ago, before going on to expand 6.3 per cent in the next three months.

 The quarter-on-quarter expansion, however, slowed to 0.8 per cent from 2.2 per cent in the first quarter.

 Growth then picked up again between July and September, with the year-on-year figure coming in at 4.9 per cent and the quarter-on-quarter expansion hitting 1.3 per cent.

-The latest figures showed that the economy grew 1 per cent in the three months to December 2023, compared with the previous quarter, with the year-on-year growth coming in at 5.2 in the last quarter.
+The latest figures showed that the economy grew 1 per cent in the three months to December 2023, compared with the previous quarter, with the year-on-year growth coming in at 5.2 per cent in the last quarter.

 It was slightly lower than the 5.3 per cent predicted by economists polled by media outlet Reuters.
 The figure was in line with predictions by Bloomberg, another media outlet.

-To boost growth in 2023, China had rolled out consumption vouchers, released liquidity into the market and did away with restrictions on property purchases, to stem the decline in its economy.
-The central bank had injected more than 500 billion yuan (S$94 billion) into the economy at least twice in 2023.
+To boost growth in 2023, China rolled out consumption vouchers, released liquidity into the market and did away with restrictions on property purchases to stem the decline in its economy.
+The central bank had injected more than 500 billion yuan (S$95 billion) into the economy at least twice in 2023.

 Property slump and youth unemployment

-The efforts had paid off, economists said, but more will need to be done to sustain the growth momentum.
-Economists expect the policy boosts to continue into 2024.
+The efforts paid off, economists said, but more will need to be done to sustain the growth momentum.
+Economists expect the policy boosts to continue in 2024.

 “Going into 2024, there is wide expectation that the government may step up fiscal and monetary stimulus, which will be useful and necessary,” Prof Hu said.

-But Dr Zhang Zhiwei, chief economist at Pinpoint Asset Management in Hong Kong, said the key question for China’s economic growth in 2024 is in the property market, which is currently in a slump.
+But Dr Zhang Zhiwei, chief economist of Pinpoint Asset Management in Hong Kong, said the key question for China’s economic growth in 2024 is the property market, which is currently in a slump.

-December prices for new homes in China fell at the fastest pace since February 2015, marking the sixth straight month of declines, NBS data showed on Jan 17.
+Prices for new homes in China fell in December at the fastest pace since February 2015, marking the sixth straight month of declines, NBS data showed on Jan 17.

 Property sales by floor area also dropped 8.5 per cent for the year, with new construction starts slumping 20.4 per cent.

-In response to a question by ST during Wednesday’s data release, NBS director Kang Yi said that property transactions in 70 major cities have been rising mildly, and that the market has shown “positive changes, with the decline in property investment narrowing”.
+In response to a question by ST during Jan 17’s data release, NBS director Kang Yi said property transactions in 70 major cities have been rising mildly, and that the market has shown “positive changes, with the decline in property investment narrowing”.

 Youth unemployment was another problem that had ballooned during the pandemic, as millions of Chinese undergraduates sought to further their education and bide their time amid the gloomy economy, the economists added.

-On Wednesday, the NBS also said that China’s youth unemployment rate was 14.9 per cent in December, a drop from the record high of 21.3 per cent in June before the authorities stopped publishing the data, citing the need to refine its data collection methodology.
+On Jan 17, the NBS said China’s youth unemployment rate was 14.9 per cent in December, a drop from the record high of 21.3 per cent in June before the authorities stopped publishing the data, citing the need to refine its data collection methodology.

-A new category – aged between 25 and 29 – had also been created to reflect the graduate employment situation better.
+A new category – for those aged between 25 and 29 – had also been created to reflect the graduate employment situation better.
 The jobless rate for this group was 6.1 per cent in December.

-Mr Kang said that the decline in the youth unemployment rate - for those aged between 16 and 24 - was due to the changes to data collection – which now exclude students – to “more accurately represent the employment situation in China”.
+Mr Kang said the decline in the youth unemployment rate – for those aged between 16 and 24 – was due to the changes to data collection, which now excludes students, to “more accurately represent the employment situation in China”.

 Prof Hu said the new figures, however, still showed an “anaemic youth job market”.